Perspectives and Challenges of Scaled Boolean Spintronic Circuits Based on Magnetic Tunnel Junction Transducers: Uniform Benchmarking

-can be used to identify the circuits with lower/higher EDP compared to CMOS.
-Fig. 4b shows that circuits driven by sOT-MTJs with $q > 10$ have a remaining EDP budget.
-The area-delay product of CMOS circuits can be also viewed as a metric of the circuits' complexity.
-Note that in this approach, the spintronic systems do not yet include the logic circuit itself, whereas this is included for CMOS.
-For complex circuits, this leads to a larger advantage of spintronic circuits, which is expected to reduce when the logic circuit is considered.
+Fig. 3b indicates that circuits driven by SOT-MTJs with q$>$10 have a lower EDP than CMOS, therefore could be considered more advantageous with spin logic.
+Since the area-delay product of CMOS circuits is a measure of circuits’ complexity, a larger $q$ implies that a spintronic avenue is more appropriate for the implementation of complicated circuits with few inputs/outputs, thus requiring less transduction.
+Note that in this approach, the spintronic systems do not include the logic circuit itself, whereas this is included for CMOS implementations.
+For complex circuits, this leads to a larger advantage of spintronic circuits, which is expected to reduce when the logic circuit is considered as demonstrated in the MIG benchmarking section.
+For circuits where the energy-delay cost in I/O transduction already exceeds the EDP budget set by CMOS, we apportion the difference in EDP to each individual MTJ,

-For circuits where the energy-delay cost in writing and reading already exceeds the EDP budget set by CMOS, we apportion the difference in EDP to each individual MTJ, leading to performance targets of individual SOT/STT MTJs.
-Enhancements of 50x (SOT) to 1100x (STT) are required for MTJ devices, as shown in Fig. 4c.
-Note that improving writing and reading delays will have a much stronger impact on the EDP compared to improving power consumption since a longer delay also increases energy consumption.
+leading to EDP performance upper bound of individual SOT/STT MTJs.
+As plotted in Fig. 3c, an average decrease of 50$\times$ (SOT) to 1100$\times$ (STT) is required in terms of EDP for single MTJ devices.
+Note that reducing writing and reading delays will have a much stronger impact on the EDP when compared to improving power consumption since a longer delay also increases energy consumption.
+Regarding energy consumption at transduction interfaces only (as presented in Fig. 4), in SOT-MTJ-driven spintronic circuits, on average 63\% of the energy is consumed by the input transducers, while in STT-MTJ-driven circuits, 84 \% of the energy is consumed at the input interfaces.